dhagmann/deliberation-assets/projects/volvovsky_reputation/README.md

 Notes for pilots:

 - do we get people satisficing by ending the game early so they can move on to other tasks?
-- should we change the name of the "buyer" to "collector" to avoid confusion, as the agent actually performs the action of purchasing the art, "buying" it..
+- should we change the name of the "collector" to "collector" to avoid confusion, as the agent actually performs the action of purchasing the art, "buying" it..

 potential deception: